HIGHLANDER II: THE QUICKENING – A Retrospective Review

 One has to respect that Highlander II: The Quickening tried to explore the origins of the mythology.
 It also gave Connor something meaningful to do with the Prize and he put it to use.
 The film is daring in its intention to be original and continue Connor’s story.
 It’s epic with its choices.
 Yet, none of those choices makes much sense.
 Some of the parallels to the original are also just crazily stupid.

 For example, in the original Highlander, Connor’s present-day love interest is Brenda Wyatt (Roxanne Hart).
 She’s a police forensic scientist who starts poking holes in Connor’s claims that he is who he claims to be, Russell Nash, an antique dealer.
 She stalks him and sees him battle another immortal.
-Additionally, she also investigates him and then dines with him in an attempt to learn more.
+She also investigates him and then dines with him in an attempt to learn more.

 Louise Marcus (Virginia Madsen), a political radical, enlists old 2024 Connor for help.
 He stonewalls her, the scene lasting seconds.
 General Katana’s flying assassins come in for an attack and Connor kills one.
 He emerges from an explosion unscathed and young again.
 Louise witnesses all of this and Connor tells her who he is.
 They begin kissing and that’s all it takes.
 They don’t establish the begrudging rapport that Connor had with Brenda.